chrisdruidman/eve-trading-assistant/README.md

 - Backend Suggestion API exposed with endpoints to run a suggestion pass and list suggestions.
 [T-06] complete.
 - Frontend Suggestions UI to trigger runs and browse suggestions with basic filtering.
 [T-07] complete.
 - Database price history loader for The Forge with upsert semantics to `price_history_daily` via `/markets/{region_id}/history/`.
 Programmatic APIs: `fetchForgePriceHistory`, `upsertPriceHistoryRows`, `loadForgePriceHistoryForTypes`.
 [T-08] complete.
+- Agent risk/volatility features: compute 30d coefficient of variation and average volume from `price_history_daily`; filter and enrich features for the LLM.
+Backend exposes `selectRiskMetricsByType` and server passes `riskByType` to the agent.
+New agent options: `maxCv30d`, `minAvgVolume30d`.
+[T-09] complete.

 ## Scope and Principles